ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ATZ              # reboot to apply
 ```

-##### Optional One-Time-Pad (Vernam) Encryption Mode
+##### One-Time-Pad (Vernam) Encryption Mode

 For special defense deployments, TFSIK02 can operate in an optional [Vernam (One-Time-Pad) encryption mode](https://en.wikipedia.org/wiki/One-time_pad) using a pre-generated random key stream stored on external memory.
-The key material is prepared prior to deployment for the full anticipated mission duration and loaded into both the UAV and ground modem under controlled conditions.
+The key material is prepared before deployment for the full mission duration and loaded into both the UAV and ground modem under controlled conditions.

 During operation, telemetry data on the UART interface is encrypted by a direct XOR operation with the continuously read key stream.
-Both endpoints consume key sequentially from a prepared external memory.
+Both endpoints consume keys sequentially from a prepared external memory.
 No over-the-air key exchange or algorithm negotiation takes place.

 ```
 +++